 One day, single class version summary:

 2 OR MORE CLASSES? (ie up to 4) then it is the spaceman presentation to start altogether followed by normally the rocket making session per class

 SPACE RACE PRESENTATION: Mr B enters your hall or classroom in the spacesuit to wow pupils with an explanation of the science behind it as well as the 1960s ‘space race’ in an interactive HD video presentation, including genuine flown space artefacts for pupils to handle, ad also the replcia Buzz Aldrin signed glove.

 GLOVE PHOTO SESSION: The session then ends with each pupil having their picture taken wearing the space helmet (if they want to) and Buzz's glove.

 MOON ROVER: This is then followed after breaktime by pupils having a turn at piloting our remote control moon rover across a vast moon textured surface, where they learn in pairs exactly how difficult it is to control such an awkward vehicle!

-ROCKET MAKING: After lunchtime the fun continues with some rocket making related to your space ‘forces’ topic, when pupils learn all about the forces of gravity, thrust and drag by making a paper rocket and launching it in comparison with their friends.
+ROCKET MAKING: (perfect for the year 5 forces topic!)
+After lunchtime the fun continues with some rocket making related to your space ‘forces’ topic, when pupils learn all about the forces of gravity, thrust and drag by making a paper rocket and launching it in comparison with their friends.